 - Delayed responses to prospect’s queries.

 - Inaccurate or outdated information about your organization’s capabilities.

-Modern knowledge management principles, processes and tools can help you efficiently close that gap and accelerate your sales cycles by improving the flow of information in your entire organization and empowering your sales reps to quickly learn best practices from each other.
+Artificial intelligence (AI) and Modern knowledge management principles, processes and tools can help you efficiently close that gap and accelerate your sales cycles by improving the flow of information in your entire organization and empowering your sales reps to quickly learn best practices from each other.

 What Are Sales Cycles?

 A sales cycle is the complete process of a sales transaction — from the moment your brand connects with a customer and through to the completion of their purchase.
 Sales cycles have several stages.
 Those stages vary across businesses and industries, but they typically follow this pattern: